ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 ## Building the UI

 Next, it's time to build our view.
-In order to submit user input, we'll need to create a page with a form element.
+To submit user input, we'll need to create a page with a form element.

 In `views/applications`, create a `new.ejs` file and add HTML boilerplate.

 Change the title to "Add a New Application", and give the page a matching header.
-Lastly, and add our navbar partial at the top of the `<body>`:
+Lastly, add the navbar partial at the top of the `<body>`:

 ```html
 <!-- views/applications/new.ejs -->